October 20, 2020

 Part of every cooking vacation in Italy is dedicated to pasta, a staple throughout the country.
 But each region has its own particular shapes of pasta, as well as its own sauces to accompany it.
-For this Friday's blog, we feature a recipe from our cooking vacation Sapori d’Abruzzo for a traditional dish that uses both legumes and seafood, thereby combining the traditions of farming and fishing that are so much a part of regional life in Abruzzo.
+For this today’s blog, we feature a recipe from our cooking vacation Sapori d’Abruzzo for a traditional dish that uses both legumes and seafood, thereby combining the traditions of farming and fishing that are so much a part of regional life in Abruzzo.

-For the Pasta:
+Ingredients for the Pasta:

 *If you cannot find Italian-style “00” flour, you may substitute all-purpose flour.
 Spelt flour can be found in specialties stores or ordered online.

-For the Sauce:
+Ingredients for the Sauce:

 *Found in specialty stores, or substitute bacon if necessary.

-Roll dough into sheets of 5mm thickness, cut into ‘sagnette’ of approximately 1.5cm wide by 5cm long.
+2. Roll dough into sheets of 5mm thickness, cut into ‘sagnette’ of approximately 1.5cm wide by 5cm long.

 By Peg Kern